Australian Christians has developed policies that are positive, sound and refreshing.

 Carers and Disability

-We believe the NDIS should be supported and properly funded.
+We believe the National Disability Insurance Scheme (NDIS) should be supported and properly funded.

 Australian Christians upholds the inherent dignity and value of all human life.